 Via dei Fori Imperiali

-From Piazza Campidoglio, continue along one of the most famous streets, Via dei Fori Imperiali.
-On your left, you will be treated to the imperial fora.
-These were set up by the emperors to conduct their affairs of state.
-You’ll find the forums of Trajan, Augustus and Nerva.
-On the right is the Forum of Caesar and just beyond that the Forum Romanum, where religious and public life took place in ancient Rome.
+From Piazza Campidoglio, continue along one of the most famous streets, Via dei Fori Imperiali – you can walk through the square between the buildings on your left, from where you’ll come above the Forum Romanum.
+Continue a few hundred metres and you will reach the aforementioned Via dei Fori Imperiali.
+On the left side you can enjoy the imperial fora.
+These were set up by the emperors to conduct their affairs of state here.
+Here you will find the Trajan, Augustus and Nerva forums.
+On the right is Caesar’s Forum and just behind it the Roman Forum Romanum, where religious and public life took place in ancient Rome.

 And we come to the Colosseum.